We get a lot of enquiries about how to get a NIF in Portugal.

 When your address has been updated, it will also change in your general data section.

 Congratulations!
 You’re now an official tax resident of Portugal.
 Your next essential step should be to apply for NHR tax status.
-Here’s our full guide to getting the NHR.
+Here’s our full guide to the Portugal NHR program.

 In this article we’ve taken a deep dive into the Portuguese NIF – one of the essential steps in your relocation journey.